 Conference Travel Grant

-In 2020/2021, the Conference Travel Grant (CTG) provides funds to assist PhD and MFA students attending virtual (remote) conferences or traveling* to/attending in-person conferences on behalf of the University.
+The Conference Travel Grant (CTG) provides funds to assist PhD and MFA students attending virtual (remote) conferences or traveling* to/attending in-person conferences on behalf of the University.

-- Students must apply prior to the start date of the virtual conference, but no more than 3 months in advance of the start date.
+- Students must apply prior to the first date of the virtual conference or conference travel, but no more than 3 months in advance.
 Under no circumstances will approval be granted if the application is submitted late.
 If submitting the application more than 3 months in advance is necessary, please email email@example.com to explain the circumstances.

-- Under no circumstances will approval be given retroactively if an application is submitted after the virtual conference has begun.
+- Under no circumstances will approval be given retroactively if an application is submitted after the conference has begun.

 - Students must be active (not discontinued, graduated, or on leave) and in good academic standing in PhD or MFA programs administered by The Graduate School (TGS) and within their degree time limitation at the time of the conference travel.